 Free passes to Grant Park Music Festival concerts in the Jay Pritzker Pavilion will come available at 10:00AM on the Monday before the event.
 At that time, you may choose seats in the Seating Bowl or reserve a "pod" on the Great Lawn for 2 to 6 people (including children) using the link provided alongside the concert listing.
 Passes will be touch-free, issued as a barcode to be printed at home or displayed on your smartphone.
 An usher will scan your barcode upon entry to the Pavilion.
 Lawn patrons: please assemble your party prior to entry.

-As you know, the pandemic is an ever-changing situation.
-As we are unable to anticipate increases and decreases in seating capacity, and as there continues to be a high risk of infection, we are proceeding with caution.
-Throughout the summer, we will monitor conditions in consultation with state and local authorities, and adjust our seating and health & safety policies accordingly.
+The seating capacity of the Jay Pritzker Pavilion is set by the city.
+As the pandemic is an ever-changing situation, the Festival is unable to anticipate increases and decreases in seating capacity.
+Because the risk of infection continues to be high, we will proceed with caution and continue to monitor conditions in consultation with state and local authorities, adjusting seating and health & safety policies accordingly.
 For more information, please review the CDC guidelines for large outdoor events.